 passenger Code List,

-any other files and code lists that are needed for the use of the technical document(s) in the annexes (these will be defined during phase one).
+any other files and code lists that are needed for the use of the technical document(s) in the annexes.

 Where a reference file is in common use with the TAF TSI, its development and use shall be as close as possible to the implemented TAF TSI in order to achieve optimum synergies.